andrerferrer/enum-demo/README.md

 ## How to do It

-Imagine that we want to have bookings and that these bookings have statuses:
+Imagine that we want to have bookings and that these bookings have status:
 `pending`, `processing payment`, `confirmed`, `cancelled`.

 That's one situation that the usage of `enum` would make a lot of sense.